 Corporate and Purchasing Cards

-- The visa corporate and purchase cards are accepted worldwide in any point-of-sale payments, this provides you with convenience and control over your funds.
+- The Visa corporate and purchase cards are accepted worldwide at any point-of-sale payment terminal.
+This provides you with convenience and control over your funds.

-- Mostly, these visa cards are for medium to large corporate enterprises and organisations.
+- Mostly, these Visa cards are for medium-to-large corporate enterprises and organizations.

-- Companies issue these cards to their employees and the departments which make more business transactions, in order to avoid cash advances.
+- Companies issue these cards to their employees and the departments that handle more business transactions, in order to avoid cash advances.

-- The spending limits, cash withdrawals and controls of each card are set prior to issue it to users.
+- The spending limits, cash withdrawals, and controls of each card are set prior to issuing it to users.

-- The bank forwards the individual user accounts balances to the main account for payments.
+- The bank forwards the individual user account balances to the main account for payments.

-- To settle account balances, you can use the debit order or EFT as a payment method.
+- To settle account balances, you can use a debit order or EFT as a payment method.

-- You can swipe the Business Card anywhere in the world, in all the places that accept Visa and MasterCards.
+- You can swipe the business card anywhere in the world, in all the places that accept Visa and MasterCard.

 Business revolve credit card

-- There are zero fees charged when you swipe your card on any point-of-sale machine worldwide, or online transactions
+- There are zero fees charged when you swipe your card on any point-of-sale machine worldwide, or on online transactions.

 - You pay 3% of the outstanding balance monthly.

-- The card comes with the revolving credit facility
+- The card comes with a revolving credit facility

-- Visa cardholders receive a 15% discount off of lounge access charges at Bidvest Premier Lounges
+- Visa cardholders receive a 15% discount on lounge access charges at Bidvest Premier Lounges.

-- There is a charge of R34 monthly service fee
+- There is a charge of R34 monthly service.